-The bank's long-term wholesale funding (€6.4 billion) is primarily composed of covered bonds (52%) and Senior unsecured debt (29%).
-Over the first half of 2018, the bank successfully issued around €1.5 billion of wholesale funding.
-This is credit positive and demonstrate that de Volksbank's liquidity profile is no longer constrained, as the bank can now fully access capital markets.
+The bank's long-term wholesale funding (€7 billion) is primarily composed of covered bonds (54%) and senior unsecured debt (31%).
+Over 2018, the bank issued around €1.8 billion of wholesale funding.
+This is credit positive and demonstrates that de Volksbank's liquidity profile is no longer constrained by a lack of acces to capital markets.

 De Volksbank's liquidity profile would enable it to resist a prolonged period of financial market disruption.
-De Volksbank's liquid assets amounted to €15.3 billion as of end-June 2018, while its wholesale funding, maturing by the end of 2018, stood at €0.1 billion.
-The bank's liquidity buffer mainly consists of cash (€4.2 billion), sovereign and public-sector bonds (€1.9 billion), as well as residential mortgage-backed securities (RMBS) eligible for central bank refinancing (€8.8 billion).
-Although these assets are eligible for the European Central Bank (ECB) operations, we consider them to be of lower quality than central bank deposits or government bonds because they may not be negotiable in the secondary market in a stress situation.
+De Volksbank's liquid assets amounted to \in 15.1 billion at end-2018, while its wholesale funding maturing by the end of 2019 stood at \in 0.2 billion.
+The bank's liquidity buffer mainly consists of residential mortgage-backed securities (RMBS) eligible for central bank refinancing (\in 9 billion), cash (\in 2.4 billion) and sovereign and public-sector bonds (\in 2.4 billion).
+Although the RMBS are eligible for the European Central Bank (ECB) operations, we consider them to be of lower quality than central bank deposits or government bonds because they may not be negotiable in the secondary market in a stress situation.

-The bank's strong liquidity and funding profiles are confirmed by its liquidity coverage ratio (LCR) of 156%, including 90 percentage points linked to eligible retained RMBS under our calculations, at end-June 2018, and a net stable funding ratio (NSFR) well above 100% (as disclosed by the issuer) at the same date.
+The bank's strong liquidity and funding profiles are confirmed by its liquidity coverage ratio (LCR) of 177%, although this ratio too is highly dependent on retained RMBS, accounting for almost 60% of liquidity reserves at end-December 2018, and a net stable funding ratio (NSFR) well above 100% (as disclosed by the issuer) at the same date.
 They are reflected in the bank's baa1 Combined Liquidity score.